turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 Calculated and formula columns only run logic on retrieve.
 The values of the columns will not be updated to reflect dirty data on a form.
-If we would like the values to be updated dynamically then a client side script may be considered as an alternative or a complimentary solution.
+If we would like the values to be updated dynamically then a client side script or business rule may be considered as alternatives or complimentary solutions.

 ##### Rollup Columns